A Male Success Initiative (MSI)

 Yes!
 We welcome all current PSC students including transfer students.

-No, more information will be coming about our 2021 DDP-MSI scholarship.
+Yes, more information will be coming about our 2021 DDP-MSI scholarship.

 Yes.
 PSC offers personal counseling by appointment.